 - Mental health Issues

-Moreover, another study found that when you are under a lot of stress, your body metabolism slows down, hence burns fewer calories.
+Moreover, another study found that when you are under a lot of stress, your body metabolism slows down, hence burning fewer calories.

 According to research, obesity is hereditary, which could be why you have trouble with weight management despite dieting and exercising regularly.
 The same applies to staying thin because persistent thinness despite unhealthy food choices can also be inherited.